ethersphere/gateway-proxy/README.md

 3. It can add/replace the request postage stamp with an auto-bought stamp or existing stamp that fulfils the amount, depth and is not too full or about to expire.
 To enable this, provide at minimum `POSTAGE_DEPTH`, `POSTAGE_AMOUNT` and `BEE_DEBUG_API_URL`.
-4. It can extend the TTL of an stamp that is about to expire.
-To enable this, set `POSTAGE_EXTENDSTTL=true` and provide `POSTAGE_AMOUNT` with the desired amount to use.
+4. It can extend the TTL of a stamp that is about to expire.
+To enable this, set `POSTAGE_EXTENDSTTL=true`, provide `POSTAGE_AMOUNT`, `POSTAGE_DEPTH` with the desired amount to use and `POSTAGE_TTL_MIN` above with a number above or equal to 60.

 In all 3 modes, the proxy can be configured to require authentication secret to forward the requests.
 Use the `AUTH_SECRET` environment variable to enable it.